logo

 1. Open Settings > General > Software Update

-2. If there’s an update available, tap Download and Install
+2. If there’s an update available, tap Download and Install or Update Now.

 Try Recovery Mode

-For iPhone 8, iPhone 8 Plus, iPhone SE, iPhone X, or later:
+For iPhone 8 or later:

-1. Press and quickly release the Volume Up button.
+1. Press and quickly release Volume Up.

-2. Press and quickly release the Volume Down button.
+2. Press and quickly release Volume Down.

 Restore your iPhone